How To Use Back Button Focus For Fantastic Photos

 Cameras With Multiple Function Button

 When it comes to your other focus buttons you should choose a focus setting that fits the subjects that you're photographing.
-Alternatively you can set it to the auto focus setting that you feel most comfortable using most of the time.
+Alternatively you can set it to the autofocus setting that you feel most comfortable using most of the time.

 One Button Back Button Focus

 Not all cameras have a bunch of different programable buttons.
 If your camera only has one you'll want to set that one to a focus area that you're comfortable with.
 Alternatively you can switch this out to the most appropriate setting for the subject on any given outing.
+Either way, back button autofocus is still a powerful tool.

 Focus and Composition